nichmor/grafgrep/README.md

 # returns 'and should be ubberusted'
 grafgrep rust file.txt

-# returns '
+# returns
-# Rust is a good tool'
+# 'Rust is a good tool
-# and should be ubberrusted
+# and should be ubberrusted'
 IGNORE_CASE=1 grafgrep rust file.txt
 ```